DetachHead/basedpyright/docs/benefits-over-pyright/pylance-features.md

 basedpyright re-implements pylance's semantic highlighting along with some additional improvements:

--   variables marked as `Final` have the correct "read-only" colour
 -   supports [the new `type` keyword in python 3.12](https://peps.python.org/pep-0695/)
 -   `Final` variables are coloured as read-only